Changissnz/selfinterest/README.md

 them in delicate and intimate aspects do not directly shine relational discomfort onto members of that discussion.
-Furthermore, the proceedings from these arrangements for discourse test at least the reactions from revelation and falsities alike, these reactions corresponding to the underlying truths of the members that are not readily able to be known due to choice expression.
+Furthermore, the proceedings from these arrangements for discourse test at least the reactions from revelation and falsities alike, these reactions corresponding to the underlying truths that concern the members, not readily able to be known due to choice expression.